oracle/terraform-provider-oci/website/docs/r/ocvp_sddc.html.markdown

 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `hcx_action` - (Optional) (Updatable) The action to be performed upon HCX licenses.
 "UPGRADE" will upgrade the SDDC from HCX Advanced to HCX Enterprise.
 "DOWNGRADE" will downgrade the SDDC from HCX Enterprise to HCX Advanced after current HCX Enterprise billing cycle end date.
 "CANCEL_DOWNGRADE" will cancel the pending downgrade of HCX licenses.
 The action will only be performed when its value is changed.
 This field can also be used to enable HCX Enterprise during SDDC creation.
 If "UPGRADE" is set during SDDC creation, the SDDC will be created with HCX Enterprise enable.
 Supported actions during update: UPGRADE, DOWNGRADE, CANCEL_DOWNGRADE.
 Supported actions during creation: UPGRADE.
 * `hcx_vlan_id` - (Optional) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the VLAN to use for the HCX component of the VMware environment.
 This value is required only when `isHcxEnabled` is true.
-* `initial_sku` - (Optional) Billing option selected during SDDC creation.
-Oracle Cloud Infrastructure VMware Solution supports the following billing interval SKUs: HOUR, MONTH, ONE_YEAR, and THREE_YEARS.
+* `initial_sku` - (Optional) The billing option selected during SDDC creation.
 [ListSupportedSkus](https://docs.cloud.oracle.com/iaas/api/#/en/vmware/20200501/SupportedSkuSummary/ListSupportedSkus).
 * `instance_display_name_prefix` - (Optional) A prefix used in the name of each ESXi host and Compute instance in the SDDC.
 If this isn't set, the SDDC's `displayName` is used as the prefix.

 	For example, if the value is `mySDDC`, the ESXi hosts are named `mySDDC-1`, `mySDDC-2`, and so on.